Disruptions at University of Chicago graduation as school withholds 4 diplomas over protests

 The University of Chicago encampment was cleared May 7.
 Administrators had initially adopted a permissive approach, but later said the protest had crossed a line and caused growing concerns about safety.
 One group temporarily took over a building on the school's campus.

-University officials, who did not return a message Saturday, have said the demonstrations prompted formal complaints including for “disruptive conduct,” and would require further review.
+University officials have said the demonstrations prompted formal complaints including for “disruptive conduct,” and would require further review.
 The students were still able to participate in graduation, and can receive their degrees if they are later cleared after the university inquiry into alleged violations of campus policy.
+The university didn't have comment Saturday about the diplomas.

 Thousands of students and faculty members have signed a petition calling for the university to grant the degrees, while more than a dozen Chicago City Council members have penned a letter asking for the same.